datamapper/dm-dev/README.md

 some time, depending on your machine.

-    gem install rvm   # Please follow the instructions rvm install 1.8.7 # You need to run specs on 1.8.7 rvm install 1.9.2 # You need to run specs on 1.9.2 rvm install jruby # Bonus points for running on jruby rvm install rbx   # Bonus points for running on rbx
+    gem install rvm   # Please follow the instructions rvm install 1.8.7 # You should run specs on 1.8.7 rvm install 1.9.2 # You should run specs on 1.9.2 rvm install jruby # Bonus points for running on jruby rvm install rbx   # Bonus points for running on rbx